Jalen Hurts Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 - This week Hurts will face the NFL's worst pass defense (328.2 yards allowed per game).

-- The Buccaneers have allowed 13 passing TDs this year (2.6 per game), ranking them 30th among NFL defenses.
+- The Buccaneers have allowed 13 touchdowns through the air (2.6 per game).
+They are 30th in the NFL in that category.

 Recent Performances

-- He added nine carries for 30 yards while scoring two rushing touchdowns.
+- He tacked on nine carries for 30 yards while scoring two rushing touchdowns.

-- He has added 112 rushing yards (37.3 ypg) on 26 carries while scoring two touchdowns on the ground.
+- He also has 112 rushing yards on 26 carries (with two touchdowns), averaging 37.3 yards per game.

 Hurts' Philadelphia Teammates